Here is a look at the life of Jack Welch, former CEO of General Electric.

 October 9, 2012 - Welch and wife Suzy resign as Fortune magazine and Reuters contributors after his controversial tweet regarding the Obama administration and September unemployment data was criticized by Fortune.

-April 4, 2015 - Harper Collins releases "The Real-Life MBA," the new book written by Welch and his wife Suzy.
+April 4, 2015 - Harper Collins publishes “The Real-Life MBA,” the new book written by Welch and his wife Suzy.

-December 2, 2016 - Welch is named to President-elect Donald Trump's newly formed President's Strategic and Policy Forum.
-The group will provide insight and opinions about jobs and the economy.
+December 2, 2016 - Welch is named to President-elect Donald Trump’s newly formed President’s Strategic and Policy Forum.
+The group, tasked with providing insight and opinions about jobs and the economy, disbands August 2017.

 March 1, 2020 - Passes away at the age of 84.